THE VALORISATION AWARD

 THE AWARD

-The two winners of the PhD Valorisation Award (one from the Flemish universities and one from the French-language universities) will each receive:
+The winner of the SO Kwadraat PhD Valorisation Award will each receive:

 -